Kaunas: Hydrofoil

-There used to be a hydrofoil route serving Nida port through Nemunas and across Curonian Lagoon.
+There used to be a hydrofoil route serving the Port of Nida through Nemunas and across the Curonian Lagoon.
 It has been repeatedly discontinued and reopened, so the most current status is unclear.
-The company still exists and have its boats in working condition.
+The company still exists and has its boats in working condition.

 Public transportation

 The public transportation system is managed by Kauno viešasis transportas (KVT).
 There are 14 trolleybus routes, 43 bus routes.
 In 2007 new electronic monthly tickets began to be introduced for public transport in Kaunas.
 The monthly E-ticket cards may be bought once and might be credited with an appropriate amount of money in various ways including the Internet.
 Previous paper monthly tickets were in use until August 2009.

 Kaunas is also one of the major river ports in the Baltic States and has two piers designated for tourism purposes and located on the banks of Nemunas river and Kaunas Reservoir—the largest Lithuanian artificial lake, created in 1959 by damming the Nemunas near Kaunas and Rumšiškės.

 In 2015, Kauno autobusai bought four Van Hool AGG300 to serve the mostly populated 37th route.
 These are the longest buses used in the Baltic states.
 The bus station in Kaunas underwent reconstruction for six months and reopened on 23 January 2017.
 It is the largest and most modern bus station in Lithuania.
 In 2017, Kauno autobusai began planning to cardinally upgrade the trolleybuses and buses park till the end of 2019.
 The new Mercedes-Benz minibuses were introduced on 2 September 2019.
 The first new trolleybuses Škoda 26Tr Solaris were publicly introduced on 30 September 2019.
 In November 2019, Kauno autobusai signed a contract for 100 new model units of MAN Lion's City 12 hybrid electric buses, which replaced over half of city's old buses.

 Kaunas public transport has a mobile app Žiogas (Grasshopper) which allow to purchase and activate digital tickets using a smartphone.
 After reaching the E-ticket card's monthly fee (28 Eur), the remaining trips are free of charge until the end of the month.

 Kaunas has two funiculars: Žaliakalnis Funicular and Aleksotas Funicular.
-Both are from 1930s.
+Both are from the 1930s.
 Aleksotas Funicular works every day from 7am to 7pm (a break from 12pm to 1pm). Žaliakalnis Funicular works from Monday to Friday from 8am to 5pm.